anhkhoi/anhkhoi/README.md

 - Experience with PHP framework such as: Laravel, Lumen, CakePHP, Zend.
 - Experience with MySQL

-*UI/UX*
+*JS/CSS*
 - Had strong skills in creation of interfaces using HTML, CSS especially in HTML5/CSS3 including knowledge of cross-browser compatibility issues
-- Experience in Responsive Web Design and the associated front-end framework like Bootstrap
+- Experience in Responsive Web Design and the associated front-end framework like Bootstrap, UIKit, ...
 - Experience convert PSD to HTML
 - Experience Javascript framework such as: Jquery, BackboneJS, ReactJS, AngularJS and building AJAX based applications
 - Experience with CSS pre-processor such as: SASS or LESS